How to Estimate Startup Costs – Writing a Business Plan

 The easiest method to estimate startup costs is to work out three sections – spending on assets, spending on expenses, and a 12-month sales forecast.

 Spending on Assets

 Businesses fall into three categories – brick and mortar, service, and online – and assets will vary for each.
 Startup assets are those items that are essential to launching the business.
 The keyword here is “essential.”
 For example, while a general contractor would love to have a new truck with all the bells and whistles, it’s not necessary when an older reliable model will do.
-Brick and mortar businesses will list assets such as desks, shelves, tables, cash register, and inventory.
+Brick and mortar businesses will list assets such as desks, shelves, tables, cash registers, and inventory.
 A service business such as mobile pet grooming will include items like a vehicle, table, scissors, and shears.
-An online homemade soap business asset could consist of pots, thermometers, molds, oils, etc. Itemize each asset along with the cost.
+An online homemade soap business asset could consist of pots, thermometers, moulds, oils, etc. Itemize each asset along with the cost.
 This will require some time and research, but generally, the information is right at your fingertips.
 Please resist the temptation to include computers and technology as assets because they are, in fact, expenses and can be deducted from taxable income.

 Spending on Expenses

 Expenses can be put into one of two categories.
 The first is one-time expenses, things that you purchase once.
 These include incorporation fees, permits, logo design, website design, signage, and computers and technology.
 The second category is ongoing expenses, and items in this list could include business taxes, accounting services, business plan writing services, legal services, insurance, payroll and benefits, and utilities.
 Be prepared to identify fixed (lease, insurance, utilities) and variable (payroll, shipping, etc.) expenses when making your pitch to lenders.
 After listing assets and expenses, add the two together.